 This starter box has a $200 value, which my friend paid $5 for.
 My friend’s personal value is at least $97, because she will keep the masks and the exfoliant.
 If she likes the mist after trying it, she will keep it.
 That would make her personal value $132.
 There is no way she will keep the scarf as we are already meeting up later this week to complete a trade.
 Even at $19.99, she says he would have been happy with this.
 Though she’s never tried the exfoliant, she has yet to find the one she loves and is open to exploring.
 Had I received this, my personal value would have been $200, because I would have kept everything.
 Granted, I am not sure I can get the scarf to work where I live, but I am going to try.

 What are your thoughts on this FabFitFun Starter Box Review.
 Let Me know below.
 Ready to subscribe?
 If you subscribe from this article, you will either start with a Seasonal or Editor’s Box.
 Use code fffa2p6 or FAB10, and you will get you $10 off whichever box FabFitFun is selling when you happen upon this post.
 If you have a friend with a FabFitFun subscription, ask your friend if s/he has any starter boxes to send.
 Visit my FFF Page for more information about this subscription and shop purchases for subscribers.
 All available offers get posted there as well as everything I know about the retailer and links to helpful sections of the site.
 See all FabFitFun articles.
+Subscribe to the blog to get updates on all posts.
 View my main page for the guide map to the site and deeper deal exploration.

 Disclosure: Affiliate and Direct Links